apache/mesos/docs/persistent-volume.md

   next.

-* Because persistent volumes are associated with roles, a volume might be offered to _any_ of the frameworks that are registered in that role.
-For example, a persistent volume might be created by one framework and then offered to a different framework in the same role.
+* Because persistent volumes are associated with roles, a volume might be offered to _any_ of the frameworks that are subscribed to that role.
+For example, a persistent volume might be created by one framework and then offered to a different framework subscribed to the same role.
 This can be used to pass large volumes of data between frameworks in a convenient way.
-However, this behavior might also allow sensitive data created by one framework to be read or modified by another framework in the same role.
-It can also make it more difficult for frameworks to determine whether a dynamic reservation has
-  succeeded: as discussed above, frameworks need to wait for an offer that contains the "expected" reserved resources to determine when a reservation request has succeeded.
+  However, this behavior might also allow sensitive data created by one framework to be read or modified by another framework subscribed to the same role.
+It can also make it more difficult for frameworks to determine whether a dynamic reservation has succeeded: as discussed above, frameworks need to wait for an offer that contains the "expected" reserved resources to determine when a reservation request has succeeded.
 Determining what a framework should "expect" to find in an offer is more difficult when multiple frameworks can make reservations for the same role concurrently.
-In general, whenever multiple frameworks are allowed to register in the same role, the operator should ensure that those frameworks are configured to collaborate with one another when using role-specific resources.
-For more information, see the discussion of [multiple frameworks in the same role](roles.md#roles-multiple-frameworks).
+  In general, whenever multiple frameworks are allowed to subscribe to the same role, the operator should ensure that those frameworks are configured to collaborate with one another when using role-specific resources.
+For more information, see the discussion of
+  [multiple frameworks in the same role](roles.md#roles-multiple-frameworks).

 ## Version History